JordaoNhanga15/developer-management-can-deactivate/README.md

 ng new your-app-name
 ```

-Then, inside the project directory, run dose commands to install PrimeNG:
+Then, inside the project directory, run those commands to install PrimeNG:

 ```shell
 npm install primeng --save